sap-tutorials/Tutorials/tutorials/hana-dbx-query/hana-dbx-query.md

 3. Shortcuts can be configured in **Global Preferences** under **Keyboard Shortcuts**.

     ![Open Keyboard Shortcuts Settings](KeyboardShortcutsSettings.png)

+    > Note, double-click on the shortcut to start the recording.

 4. A SQL console can be toggled to enter full-screen mode.
 Double-click a SQL console tab to enter this mode.